The library has functions and variables designed to make it easy for

 You can find that name in the variable

-; the full file name is stored the
+program_invocation_short_name; the full file name is stored the

-variable program_invocation_name
+variable program_invocation_name.

 This variable's value is the name that was used to invoke the program running in the current process.
 It is the same as

-.
+argv[0].
 Note that this is not necessarily a useful file name; often it contains no directory names.
 See Program Arguments.

 This variable's value is the name that was used to invoke the program running in the current process, with directory names removed.
 (That is to say, it is the same as

-minus everything up to the last slash, if any.)
+program_invocation_nameminus everything up to the last slash, if any.)

 The library initialization code sets up both of these variables before

-calling main
+calling main.

 Portability Note: These two variables are GNU extensions.
 If